Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 All configurations like proxy credentials and category mappings were managed through external config files to keep the script modular and reusable.

-Proxy Rotation: Each session used a randomly generated session ID with a different Smartproxy port.
-This helped reduce the chance of being flagged based on IP.
+Proxy Rotation: Each session used a randomly generated session ID and a different Smartproxy port to reduce the likelihood of repeated IP detection and maintain distributed request behavior.

-CAPTCHA Awareness: If Incapsula issued a CAPTCHA, the script paused and prompted for manual CAPTCHA resolution and renewed the session before continuing.
+CAPTCHA Handling: If a CAPTCHA challenge was encountered, the script paused for manual resolution before continuing.

 Coles web scraper CAPTCHA detection and wait logic using Selenium

-1. It first discovered available categories by parsing Coles’ browse API.
+1. It first discovered available categories by parsing the product browse endpoint.

-4. Cookies and headers were preserved to simulate an authentic shopping session.
+4. Cookies and headers were maintained throughout each session to simulate a consistent browsing experience.

 Category Discovery API